alex/what-happens-when/README.rst

 TLS handshake
 -------------
 * The client computer sends a ``ClientHello`` message to the server with its TLS version, list of cipher algorithms and compression methods available.
+If the client supports HTTP/2, it will be using Application-Layer Protocol Negotiation (ALPN) in which the client sends a list of protocols that it supports as part of the ``ClientHello`` message.
+This list includes HTTP/2.

 * The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+If the client supports HTTP/2, the server sees that it supports HTTP/2, and indicates in the ``ServerHello`` message that it selected HTTP/2.

 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client